Quasinormal bulk-edge characters of gravitons in Nariai geometry: One-loop determinant of graviton on

 We can write \eqref{finaldettens}, in a compact form by performing a single sum over $n=2$ to $\infty$, which is given by

-The complete integral representation of the of the heat-kernel from the eigen spectrum of the tensor modes in \eqref{1ht} agrees with the equation (C.7) of \cite{Anninos:2025ltd}.
-However, we wish to separate the terms with modes $n=0$ and $n=1$, which can contribute to the quasinormal edge characters.
+The complete integral representation of the heat-kernel from the eigen spectrum of the tensor modes in \eqref{1ht} agrees with equation (C.7) of \cite{Anninos:2025ltd}.
+However, we wish to separate the terms with modes $n=0$ and $n=1$, which will enter into the edge partition function.

 Similarly, we can evaluate the heat-kernel formula for the transverse vector spectrum in \eqref{vecs1}.
+Performing similar steps as given for the tensor modes, we find